 Additionally, a deduction for creation of employment ranging between CVE 26,000 and CVE 35,000 for each new job created may apply.

 An exemption from IUP may be available on the acquisition of immovable property for the establishment or expansion of the activity of the investor.

 VAT and customs duty benefits

 Exemptions provided for in the VAT Code apply, as well as customs duties incentives as provided for in the general applicable legislation.

 Stamp duty and other benefits

 An exemption from stamp duty is available on the incorporation of companies on an increase of share capital of existing companies, and on financing transactions.

 An exemption from notary and registration fees is available on the incorporation and registration of companies.

-Cabo Verde may grant Touristic Utility Status to certain touristic projects.
-Touristic Utility Status is granted to the following types of touristic projects:
+Cabo Verde may grant Tourist Utility Status to certain touristic projects.
+Tourist Utility Status is granted to the following types of tourist projects: